If you’ve read my post about how to determine the best traffic source for your blog, you know here are two primary ways to drive traffic to your blog:

 Being a successful web entrepreneur means establishing trust with an audience willing to exchange their hard-earned cash for your product.

-If you establish this trust early in your entrepreneurial career, you will have a much easier time earning money moving forward.
+If you establish this trust early in your entrepreneurial career by producing stellar content, you will have a much easier time earning money moving forward.

 So to recap, when you find a keyword that has: